Dumb Survey Questions

 The Ethics of Asking Personal Questions in Surveys

-2. Ensure that members are totally knowledgeable about the function of the survey and their rights as members.
+2. Ensure that participants are fully informed about the purpose of the survey and their rights as participants.

 The Role of Demographic Questions in Surveys